-When a student enters the examination for a postgraduate qualification, the examiners consider their performance at the next formal meeting; there is a meeting at the end of each University term.
+When a student enters the examination, the examiners consider their performance at the next formal meeting; there is a meeting at the end of each University term.
 They may also wish to interview the student, to ask about the work that they have submitted and the courses that they have attended.
 Should a student fail to satisfy the examiners, they would be given an additional year in which to undertake further study.